Sumit189/SnapSort/README.md

 ---

 ## Common Questions

+**Why does macOS say "SnapSort is damaged" or block it?**
+This is normal for apps downloaded from outside the Mac App Store.
+Apple requires a $99/year developer certificate to skip this warning.
+Just run `sudo xattr -cr /Applications/SnapSort.app` in Terminal (or use the right-click method above).
+You only need to do this once!

 **Does this work on Windows/Linux?**
 Not yet!
 The build is currently macOS-only, but the code should work on other platforms with minimal changes.
 PRs welcome!